izikeros/blog/content/posts/posts/2023/2023-02-01-impact_of_google_search_and_llms_on_methal_capabilities.md

 Numerous studies have been conducted to explore the positive effects of search engines on mental and cognitive capabilities, and the results have been overwhelmingly positive.
 For example, a study published in the Journal of Educational Psychology found that students who used search engines to complete homework assignments had better critical thinking skills and higher achievement scores than students who did not use search engines.
 Another study published in the Journal of Computer Assisted Learning found that students who used search engines to research a topic were better able to synthesize information and understand the subject matter.
 These studies and many others provide strong evidence of the positive effects of search engines on mental and cognitive capabilities.

-In conclusion, search engines like Google have had a profound impact on our mental and cognitive capabilities, and their effects are largely positive.
+Search engines like Google have had a profound impact on our mental and cognitive capabilities, and their effects are largely positive.
 With increased access to information, improved knowledge and understanding of various subjects, and enhanced problem-solving skills, search engines have made it easier for us to learn, grow, and make informed decisions.
 The research supports these effects and provides a strong case for the continued use of search engines to enhance our mental and cognitive capabilities.

 <a id="the-negative-effects-of-search-engines-on-mental-and-cognitive-capabilities"></a>
 ## The Negative Effects of Search Engines on Mental and Cognitive Capabilities